 Orakotan (2004) noted that the vital role played by science in contemporary society is indispensable to the healthy existence of any nation.
 In recognition of the important role of science for national development, the Federal Government of Nigeria in the National Policy on Education (NPE, 2004) gave a special place to science, technology and mathematics education and the promotion of scientific literacy to her citizenry.
 In addition, the government put in place some reforms and measures aimed at harnessing the human and material resources in the country.
-Prominent among these is the National Policy on Science and Technology (FGN, 2011:4) that spelt out objectives are:
+Prominent among these is the National Policy on Science and Technology (FGN, 2011:4) that spelt out objectives and direction of science and technology education in Nigeria.
+Some of the objectives are: